m4ttsch/omscs-notes-notes/machine-learning-trading/welcome.md

 ---
-id: computer-networks-welcome
+id: machine-learning-trading-welcome
-title: Welcome to CN
+title: Welcome to ML4T
-course: computer-networks
+course: machine-learning-trading
 lecture: welcome
 ---

 ### Howdy Friends

-Here are my notes from when I took CN in OMSCS during Spring 2019.
+Here are my notes from when I took ML4T in OMSCS during Spring 2020.

-Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/ud436).
+Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/ud501).
 Within each document, the headings correspond to the videos within that lesson.
-Usually, I omit the lesson intro videos.
+Usually, I omit any introductory or summary videos.

 There is a lot of information in these documents.
 I hope you find it helpful!